hdShang/arxiv-daily/docs/cs-LG/2025-06-19/papers/250616216v1-from-pixels-to-csi-distilling-latent-dynamics-for-efficient-wireless.md

 ---
 layout: default
-title: From Pixels to CSI: Distilling Latent Dynamics For Efficient Wireless Resource Management
+title: "From Pixels to CSI: Distilling Latent Dynamics For Efficient Wireless Resource Management"
 ---

 # From Pixels to CSI: Distilling Latent Dynamics For Efficient Wireless Resource Management